-The acidity will depend on the ripeness of the grapes.
+The amount of acidity in wine depends on the ripeness of the grapes.
 Grapes that are unripe will be too acidic.
-Have you ever tasted a grape before it was fully ripened?
+Have you ever tasted a grape before it has fully ripened?
 It’s very sour, and the same goes for many other fruits.
-A grape that is overripe will be very sweet and fruity but may not have enough acidity.
-It’s all about the right balance of acid to sugar to make the perfect wine.
+A grape that is overripe will be very sweet and fruity, but may not have enough acidity.
+It’s all about finding the right balance of acid and sugar to make the perfect wine.

 Tannins are what create the drying sensation in the mouth when you drink red wine.
 Depending on how dry your mouth feels after you take a sip of wine, you can determine how high or low the tannins are.
 A wine that is high in tannins is called tannic and may taste bitter or astringent.
-A wine with low tannins is usually referred to as soft or smooth.
+A wine with low tannins is usually referred to as "soft" or "smooth."

-Tannins are natural compounds that come from the skins, seeds, and stems of the grape.
-Since white wines are made without the skins and seeds, they don't usually contain tannins.
-Unless they are aged in an oak barrel, they may have absorbed some of the softer tannins from the wood.
-In red wines, tannins provide structure and add a bitter taste, which adds complexity and extends the wines finish.
+Tannins are natural compounds that come from the skins, seeds, and stems of grapes.
+Since white wines are made without skins and seeds, they don't usually contain tannins.
+If the wine was aged in an oak barrel, it may have absorbed some of the softer tannins from the wood.
+In red wines, tannins provide structure and add a bitter taste, which adds complexity and extends the wine's finish.

-When a wine is referred to as jammy, it means the wine has a taste of cooked fruit (specifically berries) similar to the taste of jam.
+When a wine is described as "jammy," it has a taste of cooked fruit (usually berries) that is similar to the taste of jam.
 Jammy wines are usually low in tannins and acidity and can be on the sweeter side, too.
-While wine professionals usually consider a jammy wine a negative thing, some wine lovers may consider it a positive.
-It depends on how you use the word, but it can be used to describe a good quality in a wine or a fault.
+While wine professionals usually consider jammy wine a negative thing, some wine lovers may consider it a positive.
+It depends on how you use the word, but it can be used to describe a good quality in a wine or a fault in it.